NhatThanh92/Reinforcement-learning/README.md

 • **Episodes**: are trials where the RL agent interacts with the environment (FEBio Studio) by adjusting 8 variables, receiving feedback as a reward after each action.
 • **Fluctuations**: (episodes 0 to ~180) show the agent is exploring and learning, testing various parameter combinations, which leads to varying reward levels.
 • **Stability**: Around episode 200, rewards stabilize, indicating the agent has learned optimal parameters.
-• **Success Indicator**: Stable, higher rewards demonstrate effective learning and optimal uterine contraction.
+• **Success Indicator**: Stable, higher rewards (-41) demonstrate effective learning and optimal uterine contraction.

 ![image](https://github.com/user-attachments/assets/60c98c8e-1870-40e3-ba24-b10824b4bdfd)

-** Fig 3.
+**Fig 3.
+Reward Progression Across Episodes in RL Optimization.**

 ![image](https://github.com/user-attachments/assets/3636f62f-b920-46cb-9622-a280fc69105a)

 **Table 1.
 Parameters for training from literature review and optimal parameters from Reinforcement learning.**